 Recognition.

 I'm in my 40s.
 I spent years reinventing myself, chasing what the internet said I should be, and wondering why none of it stuck.
-Now I write about what I'm learning — not from the other side, not from a place of arrival, but from the middle of it.
+Now I'm documenting identity, recognition, behavior, and presence — in real time, from the middle of it.

 © 2026